Maunish-dave/Dynamic-Traffic-light-management-system/README.md

 # Traffic-light-management-system
-This is repository contains project about traffic light management system based on machine learning
+This is repository contains files of traffic light management system based on machine learning.